-- Kfar Nahum (Capernaum) National Park – it was constructed in recent years, and it is located outside of the ancient village Capernaum.
+- Kfar Nahum (Capernaum) National Park – was constructed in recent years and is located outside the ancient village of Capernaum.
 But it is a good starting point to visit the remaining two parts.
 There is also a dock, and you can sail from there.

-- Greek Orthodox section – houses the Church of the Twelve Apostles (also named Church of the Holy Apostles).
+- The Greek Orthodox section – houses the Church of the Twelve Apostles (also named Church of the Holy Apostles).

 If you are driving there, then enter “Kfar Nahum (Capernaum) National Park” into Waze (or another navigation app).

 Buses #52, #142, #61, and #62 stop not far from Capernaum.
 Here is the link to Moovit, where the endpoint was already set.
 Just enter your starting point, and you will get updated directions.

 Capernaum stands for two words: “Kfar Nahum,” which means “Nahum’s Village.”
-But there is no consensus in honor of which Nahum the village was named after.
+But there is no consensus on the honor of which Nahum, the village, was named after.